26. Anti-Semitism

 Socialism will be the first to create a condition consciously, in which no one will be prevented by restrictive social forms from becoming a whole man… Only then will Richard Wagner’s dream and the majesty of the work of art become true.[29]

-William McGrath has identified a long list of Jewish students in the 1870s and early 1880s associated with radical nationalist student societies.
+By the early 1880s, Jews made up one-third of all students at the University of Vienna.[30]
+William McGrath has identified a long list of them in the 1870s and early 1880s associated with radical nationalist student societies.
 As members of the circle of Engelbert Pernerstorfer, they were among the charter members of the Leserverein der deutschen Studenten Wiens, which was focused almost exclusively on extreme German nationalism, and influenced by the idea of Shopenhauer, Wagner and Nietzsche.
 The Pernerstorfer Circle consisted mainly of assimilated Jews who, disappointed by the bourgeois liberalism of their previous generation, were seeking alternatives.
 As summarized by Jacques Le Rider:

 These young men were dissatisfied with the liberal ideology, which they thought too individualistic, too indifferent to social problems, too cosmopolitan and too flatly rationalistic.
 They sympathized with the socialist movement, stood with German nationalism against Habsburg politics, and defended “new values”: nature, country, art, the new mythology and the Volk were the guiding notions of their movement, which declared for Nietzsche and Wagner.[31]

-The list of Pernerstorfer’s Jewish supporters included Victor Adler (1852 – 1918), a founding figure of the Social Democratic Workers’ Party of Austria; Heinrich Friedjung (1851 – 1920), who became Austria’s foremost German nationalist historian; the Jewish composer Gustav Mahler (1860 – 1911), a follower of Schönerer influenced by Wagner; Sigmund Freud; Arthur Schnitzler (1862 – 1931); and Heinrich Braun (1854 – 1927), a close friend of Freud’s and later a prominent Social-Democrat in Germany.
-Adler married Braun’s wife Emma, and their son was Friedrich became a close friend of Albert Einstein.[27]
-One Austrian historian recalled a student meeting where Adler and Friedjung joined others in singing “Deutschland über alles,” while Mahler accompanied them on the piano with “O du Deutschland, ich muss marchieren” (“O you Germany, I must march”).[28]
-In his memoirs, Schnitzler recalled a popular saying on those days: “Anti-Semitism did not succeed until the Jews began to sponsor it.”[29]
+The list of Pernerstorfer’s Jewish supporters included Victor Adler (1852 – 1918), a founding figure of the Social Democratic Workers’ Party of Austria; Heinrich Friedjung (1851 – 1920), who became Austria’s foremost German nationalist historian; the Jewish composer Gustav Mahler (1860 – 1911), a follower of Schönerer influenced by Wagner; Sigmund Freud; Freud’s friends Arthur Schnitzler and Heinrich Braun (1854 – 1927), later a prominent Social-Democrat in Germany.
+Adler married Braun’s wife Emma, and their son was Friedrich became a close friend of Albert Einstein.[32]
+One Austrian historian recalled a student meeting where Adler and Friedjung joined others in singing “Deutschland über alles,” while Mahler accompanied them on the piano with “O du Deutschland, ich muss marchieren” (“O you Germany, I must march”).[33]

 By 1878, the Leseverein was dissolved as a danger to the state, but by 1881 its leadership managed to completely takeover the Akademische Lesehalle.[34]
 Members of the Pernerstorfer circle, especially Adler, Pernerstorfer and Friedjung, were the moving spirits, together with von Schönerer, in founding the Deutsche Klub, the political organization formed to carry on the work of the Leseverein after its dissolution, and were the major contributors to the charter of the deutschnational movement.
 “The charter, which influenced all the mass political movements of modern Austria, centered on demands for radical social and political reform as well as for the satisfaction of extreme German nationalist ambitions.”[35]